sieve-project/sieve/README.md

 trigger1 is satisfied after the controller rabbitmq-operator issues: delete statefulset/default/rabbitmq-cluster-server with the 1st occurrence.
 ```
-Otherwise please contact us.
+If you do not see the expected output, please let us know.

-## Detailed Instructions
+## Full Evaluation Instructions (~6 hours)

-### Artifact goals
-We will reproduce key results from evaluation in section 5.1 and 5.2.
-We will reproduce Table 3 and Figure 8 for Sieve.
-Given we have been improving Sieve since the OSDI submission,
-we will use the most recent code base for the artifact evaluation.
-Thus, some numbers obtained from the artifact evaluation (e.g., absolute number of test plans)
-can be slightly different from the numbers in the paper we submitted.
-We will use the most recent numbers in the camera-ready version.

 ### Overview
 The entire process of testing a controller with Sieve consists of two steps:
 1. generating test plans
 2. executing test plans

-For step 2, we provide instructions to evaluate it in [Reproducing all the 31 intermediate-, stale-, and unobservable-state bugs (~5 hours)](#reproducing-all-the-31-intermediate--stale--and-unobservable-state-bugs-5-hours) by executing test plans to reproduce the 31  intermediate-, stale-, and unobservable-state bugs.
-This will reproduce the results in Table 3.
+For step 2, we provide instructions to evaluate it in [Reproducing Table 3 (~5 hours)](#reproducing-table-3-5-hours) by executing test plans to reproduce the 31 intermediate-, stale-, and unobservable-state bugs.

-For step 1, we provide instructions to evaluate it in [Generating and reducing test plans (~15 minutes)](#generating-and-reducing-test-plans-15-minutes).
-This will reproduce the results in Figure 8.
+For step 1, we provide instructions to evaluate it in [Reproducing Figure 8 (~15 minutes)](#reproducing-figure-8-15-minutes) by generating test plans from the controller trace and further reduce the test plans.

-### Explanation of important files and folders
-We explain some important files and folders used in artifact evaluation
-* `sieve.py`: This is the script for running the entire testing process of a controller
-* `reproduce_bugs.py`: It calls `sieve.py` to reproduce bugs found by Sieve.
-* `reproduce_test_plan_generation.py`: It calls `sieve.py` to generate the test plans used for finding bugs.
-* `bug_reproduction_test_plans/`: It contains all the test plans used for reproducing the bugs found by Sieve; The test plans are used by `reproduce_bugs.py`
-* `log_for_learning/`: It contains all the controller trace files used for generating the test plans
+Optionally, you can also (1) reproduce the 8 indirect bugs and (2) generate controller trace by following the instructions we provide here: https://github.com/sieve-project/sieve/blob/osdi-ae/optional.md.

-### Reproducing all the 31 intermediate-, stale-, and unobservable-state bugs (~5 hours)
+### Reproducing Table 3 (~5 hours)
-We listed all the 31 intermediate-, stale-, and unobservable-state bugs and 8 indirect bugs (in total 39) here: https://github.com/sieve-project/sieve/blob/osdi-ae/bugs.md.

-We prepared all the test plans (generated by Sieve) that can consistently reproduce the 31 intermediate-, stale-, and unobservable-state bugs in the `bug_reproduction_test_plans` folder.
+To reproduce the 31 intermediate-, stale-, and unobservable-state bugs in Table 3, please run
-We also prepared the `reproduce_bugs.py` script to make it convenient to reproduce all the bugs in one run.
-To reproduce all the bugs, run
 ```
 python3 reproduce_bugs.py
 ```
 It will take about 5 hours to finish.
-After it finishes, you will find a `bug_reproduction_stats.tsv`:
+After it finishes, you will find a `bug_reproduction_stats.tsv` with the expected content as follows:
 ```
 controller	bug	reproduced	test-result-file cass-operator	intermediate-state-1	True	sieve_test_results/cass-operator-recreate-cass-operator-intermediate-state-1.yaml.json